YB137514/movie-trailer-website/readme.txt

 ***Features.****

 Website displays movie name, it's poster image and release date.
-Movie trailer is played owhen a user clicks on the movie poster image.
+Movie trailer is played when a user clicks on the movie poster image.

 ***Requirements:***
 Python 2.7 or later version installed.